 5 Solutions If Your Hiking Boots Are Too Big

-Most of the time we only realize our hiking boots may be too big after we have worn them and chances to return them are close to none.
+Most of the time you only realize your boot too big after you have worn them and chances to return them are close to none.

 Those who reside in the United States and are REI members, enjoy the benefit of returning hiking boots at any condition.

-If you are wondering what to do if hiking boots are too big, follow these 5 tips:
+If you are wondering what to do if your walking boots too big, follow these 5 tips:

 Try padding up your foot by wearing a few pairs of socks.
 The extra pair of socks will hopefully take up the extra room in the hiking boots.
 A good pair of hiking socks will provide extra comfort to your hike.

 This is by far the easiest and fastest technique to apply especially if you are already out there hiking for days.

 If you accidentally buy hiking shoes one size bigger, you can try to tighten the laces on your hiking boots with force.
 Hopefully, with the laces extremely tight, this may prevent your foot from moving about.

 3. Use makeshift mediums as toe box insert.

 Use mediums such as newspaper, sponge, or water-wicking cloth as an insert in the toe box.
 These inserts will prevent the toe from sliding forward hitting the toe box and causing injury.